 The Tradeoff

-Self-hosting means we maintain the infrastructure ourselves.
-GPU drivers, model updates, memory management, failover — it’s real work.
-But for our use case, the math is clear: better margins, faster responses, stronger privacy guarantees.
+Self-hosting means I maintain the infrastructure myself.
+GPU drivers, model updates, memory management, failover, it’s real work.
+But for this use case, the math is clear: better margins, faster responses, stronger privacy guarantees.

 Not every product needs self-hosted AI.
 But if you’re building something where cost-per-inference matters and data privacy is non-negotiable, it’s worth doing the math yourself.